Alfresco/acs-deployment/docs/helm/README.md

 ## Overview

-Alfresco provides tested Helm charts as a "template" to accelerate deployment and configuration for customers who wants to take advantage of Kubernetes orchestration capabilities.
+Alfresco provides tested Helm charts as a "template" to accelerate deployment and configuration for customers who want to take advantage of Kubernetes orchestration capabilities.
 Please remember that as stated in our [support policies](https://docs.alfresco.com/support/latest/policies/deployment/), similarly to other deployment artifacts, they are not meant to be used 'as-is'